 The development contributes an accessible public domain with pedestrian pathways connecting a highly integrated public domain and a new publicly accessible open space.
-The contribution made regarding open space and public domain promote the creation of a sense of place and vibrant community within Homebush.
+The contribution made with regard to open space and public domain promote the creation of a sense of place and vibrant community within Homebush.